lclevy/firepwd/readme.txt

 Usage
 *****

-By default, firepwd.py processes key3.db and signons.sqlite files in current directory, but an alternative directory can be provided using the -d option.
+By default, firepwd.py processes key3.db (or key4.db) and signons.sqlite files in current directory,
+but an alternative directory can be provided using the -d option.
 Do not forget the '/' at the end.